Let’s compare a white paper to a dessert soufflé.

 If you’re missing anything, your white paper will likely fall flat.

-We have data to prove it
+I have the data to prove it

-Our research revealed that 36 of these white papers—about 1 in 9 (11%)—did not turn out as well as they could have.
+My research revealed that 36 of these white papers—about 1 in 9 (11%)—did not turn out as well as they could have.

 I’m not talking about the occasional typo.